oypeabrain/courseracleaningdataproject/README.md

 Finally, the code writes the new tidy dataset to a text file using commas as delimiters for reading in as either .csv or .txt.

-My Tidy Set
+**My Tidy Set**

-1.)
-Each variable is in 1 column
+1. Each variable is in 1 column

-2.)
-Each observation is in 1 row (all the observations in my set are unique combinations of subject/activity)
+2. Each observation is in 1 row (all the observations in my set are unique combinations of subject/activity)

-3.)
-One table for every kind of variable (all the data in my dataset is derived from the same study and type of signals)
+3. One table for every kind of variable (all the data in my dataset is derived from the same study and type of signals)

-4.)
-Column names have readable variable names
+4. Column names have readable variable names